 A hearing impairment can have a major effect on the quality of life and cause a range of problems.
 The condition often makes communication with others difficult and can cause some embarrassing situations, as I know from experience.
 Health professionals can help the condition, although sometimes to a limited extent.
 Scientists have shown that one type of brain-training game may be helpful in improving hearing in some people.

 The term “hearing loss” refers to both partial hearing loss (impairment) and complete loss.
 My impairment became noticeable in my forties and is gradually getting worse.
 I wear hearing aids, which are helpful in certain situations.
-Understanding human speech can sometimes be a challenge, however, especially in environments that are crowded and noisy.
+Understanding human speech can often be a challenge, however, especially in environments that are crowded and noisy.
 I would love to train my brain to help my hearing.

 How We Hear: A Brief Overview

 Sound vibrations must travel through the ear in order to stimulate the auditory (or cochlear) nerve.
 The nerve then sends an electrical signal to the auditory centre of the brain, which creates the sensation of hearing.

 The part of the ear that is visible from outside the body is known as the pinna or auricle.
 It serves to collect sound waves and funnel them into the ear canal, which is also called the external acoustic meatus.
 The sound waves cause the eardrum (or the tympanic membrane) to vibrate when they reach it.
 The pinna, ear canal, and eardrum form the outer ear.